ics-de/XController/UPDATE LOG.md

+# UPDATE LOG

+## v 0.8		31/01/2025
+-track slider's value is now properly sent to the track's output channel -added value smoothing. there's still fixes for it to properly work with constant MIDI updates -added track soloing
+-added UI indicator to show the user the software is receiving MIDI data -to do: add automatic functions

 ## v 0.7		28/01/2025
 -fixed UI overdraw bug with UIRefresh()
 -added track muting
 -address is now saved in saved patches
 -moved console's draw functions to UserInterface

 ## v 0.6 		26/01/2025
 -flipped this log's order for easier reading